artdgn/web-positiviser/README.md

 - Clone and go to `extension/` folder:
 - To install in local environment: `npm install`
-- Building: `npm start` for development, `npm run-script build` for packaging into a zip file.
+- Building: `npm start` for development, `npm run build` for packaging into a zip file.
 </details>

 ### Load browser extension into Chrome or Firefox: